-We build our Key Stage 4 timetable around the pupils' choices made on Tutor Review Day.
+We build our Key Stage 4 timetable around the pupils' choices made by February half term.
 Changes to choices after this date cannot be accommodated so it is important that pupils are confident about their choices by this deadline.

 Due to curriculum changes, all pupils in Year 9 have already started to follow the SEPARATE SCIENCE course.
-However, the decision to enter you for either Separate Sciences or for GCSE Combined Science will be taken following your performance in Years 9, 10 and 11.
+However, the decision to enter your child for either Separate Sciences or for GCSE Combined Science will be taken following your child's performance in Years 9, 10 and 11.
 As the Separate Science course is very challenging, pupils will need to demonstrate that they are coping with the higher academic demands of this throughout Years 9, 10 and 11.

-Pupils wishing to opt for COMPUTER SCIENCE need to demonstrate that they have attained at least a Grade 5 in Maths by Tutor Review Day due to the challenging nature of this qualification.
+Pupils wishing to opt for COMPUTER SCIENCE need to demonstrate that they have attained at least a Grade 5 in Maths by their February 2017 report due to the very challenging nature of this qualification.